About InfiniBand™

 Advantages

-Cost effectiveness: InfiniBand Host Channel Adapters (HCAs) and switches are very competitively priced and create a compelling price/performance advantage over alternative technologies.
+Cost effectiveness: InfiniBand Host Channel Adapters (HCAs) and switches are competitively priced and create a compelling price/performance advantage over alternative technologies.

 Fabric consolidation and low energy usage: InfiniBand can consolidate networking, clustering, and storage data over a single fabric which significantly lowers the overall power, real estate and management overhead required for servers and storage.
+To support the ever-increasing deployment of virtualized solutions, InfiniBand can address multiple virtual machines connected to a single physical port.
+This enables a more efficient view of each logical endpoint, significantly reducing the burden on the subnet manager.

-Data integrity: InfiniBand enables the highest levels of data integrity by performing cyclic redundancy checks (CRCs) at each fabric hop and end to end across the fabric to ensure the data is correctly transferred.
+Data integrity: InfiniBand enables the highest levels of data integrity by performing cyclic redundancy checks (CRCs) at each fabric hop and end-to-end across the fabric to ensure the data is correctly transferred.